cryptpad/scalable-server/readme.md

 npm install
 ```

-To spawn the default server topology, run the start script:
+To spawn the server topology described in `ws-config.js`, run the start script:
 ```bash
 npm run start
 ```